 BONDS OFFERED FOR SALE AT COMPETITIVE BIDDING...
-The District is offering for sale \$8,855,000 Unlimited Tax Bonds, Series 2025 (the "Bonds").
-Sealed bids may be submitted by either of three alternative procedures: (i) written bids; (ii) electronic bids, or (iii) facsimile bids.
+The District is offering for sale its \$3,360,000 Unlimited Tax Road Bonds, Series 2025 (the "Bonds").
+Sealed bids may be submitted by either of three alternative procedures: (i) written bids; (ii) electronic bids; or (iii) facsimile bids.
 Prospective bidders may select one of the three alternative bidding procedures in their sole discretion.
-Neither the District nor its Financial Advisor, Specialized Public Finance Inc., assumes any responsibility or liability for a prospective bidding procedure.
+Neither the District nor its Financial Advisor, Specialized Public Finance Inc., assume any responsibility or liability for a prospective bidding procedure.